thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 ## Step 3: Gateway provisioning

-In order to connect your IoT gateway to Thingsboard server you need to provision gateway credentials first.
+In order to connect your IoT gateway to Thingsboard server, you need to provision gateway credentials first.
 We will use access token credentials as the most simple one.
 See [device authentication options](/docs/user-guide/device-credentials/) for more details.

 Login as tenant administrator.
 Use [default credentials](/docs/samples/demo-account/#demo-tenant) in case of local Thingsboard server.